kevinguebert/kevinguebert-netlify/content/2018/02/2018-02-18-steps-for-changing-our-perception.md

 ---
+template: post
-title: "Steps for Changing our Perception"
+title: Steps for Changing our Perception
-slug: "steps-for-changing-our-perception"
+slug: steps-for-changing-our-perception
-date: "2018-02-19T02:54:00.000Z"
-tags: ["Books","Personal Growth","Stoicism","The Obstacle is the Way"]
 draft: false
-template: "post"
+date: '2018-02-19T02:54:00.000Z'
+description: |
-description: "> 'Nothing *makes* us feel this way, we *choose* to give in to such feelings'
+  "Nothing makes us feel this way, we choose to give in to such feelings"

-How many of our obstacles, our problems, and our challenges today are based solely on our *perception*?
-In the new book..."
+category: Books
+tags:
+  - Books
+  - Personal Growth
+  - Stoicism
+  - The Obstacle is the Way
 ---

 > "Nothing *makes* us feel this way, we *choose* to give in to such feelings"